MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DS-06-Tune-hyperparameters.md

 # Optimize Hyperparameters for machine learning in Azure Databricks

-In this exercise, you'll use the **Hyperopt** library to optimize hyperparameters for machine learning model training in Azure Databricks.
+In this exercise, you'll use the **Optuna** library to optimize hyperparameters for machine learning model training in Azure Databricks.

 This exercise should take approximately **30** minutes to complete.